 In 1918, the Pulitzer Novel Jury also considered Bromley Neighborhood by Alice Brown, the story of two rural families whose lives are transformed by World War I.

 Who Is Ernest Poole?

 Born in Chicago and educated in journalism, Ernest Poole took an early passion for the great Russian fiction writers of the 19th and 20th centuries.
 He lived in New York City for most of his life and he became a writer for local magazines.
 Eventually Poole pursued the life of an activist in the socialist movement.
-He was a sympathetic defender of the Russian Revolution, and wrote about it rather extensively.
+He was a sympathetic defender of the Russian Revolution, and he wrote about it rather extensively.
 He married and had three children.
-His first foray into fiction writing utterly exhausted him and he left the city to to visit his family’s farm in New Hampshire, much like the farm Roger retires to in the novel, at the same time as The Harbor was published in 1915.
+His first foray into fiction writing utterly exhausted him and he left the city to to visit his family’s farm in New Hampshire, much like the farm in His Family.
+At the same time, The Harbor was published in 1915.
 The Harbor, likely Poole’s most financially successful book, demonstrated his socialist leanings.
 It was a coming-of-age novel about a New Yorker who spends his life gazing out over the harbor and ultimately finds his inner advocacy of labor unions.
 Curiously, there is a sense in his second novel, His Family, that the growth of poverty and tenements in New York City is over-crowding people like Roger Gale, and the growth of labor is a concern more than a mark of progress.
 His Family does not share the same apology for socialism that he presents in The Harbor.
 Some have suggested that Poole’s win in the first ever Pulitzer Prize award was as much for The Harbor as it was for His Family.
 Ernest Poole continued to write until he died of pneumonia in 1950 in New York City.

 Poole, Ernest.
 His Family.
 New York, Grosset & Dunlap, 1926.